alvr/alpine-android/README.md

 ## Variants

-There are three variants of the image, all based on `bellsoft/liberica-openjdk-alpine`:
+There are four variants of the image, all based on `bellsoft/liberica-openjdk-alpine`:

-* JDK8 images are based on Liberica JDK 8u422-6 and uses the tag's suffix `-jdk8`.
+* JDK8 images are based on Liberica JDK 8u462 and uses the tag's suffix `-jdk8`.
-* JDK11 images are based on Liberica JDK 11.0.24-9 and uses the tag's suffix `-jdk11`.
+* JDK11 images are based on Liberica JDK 11.0.28 and uses the tag's suffix `-jdk11`.
-* JDK17 images are based on Liberica JDK 17.0.12-10 and uses the tag's suffix `-jdk17`.
+* JDK17 images are based on Liberica JDK 17.0.16 and uses the tag's suffix `-jdk17`.
-* JDK21 images are based on Liberica JDK 21.0.4+9 and uses the tag's suffix `-jdk21`.
+* JDK21 images are based on Liberica JDK 21.0.8 and uses the tag's suffix `-jdk21`.

 ### Which one should I use?